Data-driven-RTI/MC_Diffusion/README.md

 ### 2. Docker management
 If a Docker environment is already available, the development environment can be configured as follows.

 * Pull the Docker image and create the development container.
+Note that a folder named "MC_Diffusion" is created in the current directory to store the development environment, and its location can be adjusted as need.
 ```
 docker pull pytorch/pytorch:2.1.0-cuda12.1-cudnn8-devel